 - Calculated Bold Moves (primarily risk-taking with measured caution)

 Your mind works differently when conditions shift.
-While methodical leaders want more data and reactive leaders move without direction, you're doing both — rapidly assessing the landscape AND making bold calls confidently.
+While methodical leaders want more data and reactive leaders move without direction, you're doing both: rapidly assessing the landscape while making bold calls.
 You understand that in dynamic environments, speed often matters more than perfection.

 The Unique Value You Bring